Have you ever seen a cool T-shirt or a tattoo with a Japanese Kanji character and wondered what it really means?

 Tips for Choosing Your Kanji

-Also, remember that the font (or calligraphy style) can dramatically change the feeling of the character.
+- Remember that the font or calligraphy style can dramatically change the feeling of the character.

 Kanji are a beautiful art form, with each character telling a deep story.